latifahassan/PlaywrightTesting/README.md

 - Add the second product to the basket
 - Verify that at least two items are present in the basket

-## Bonus Features
-- Error handling for scenarios where adding a product to the cart fails
-- Detailed comments explaining each step of the automation process

 ## Approach and Planning

 ### 1. Understanding the Requirements
-I carefully read and analyzed the requirements provided in the tech test description.
+I carefully read and analysed the requirements provided in the tech test description.
 I broke down the task into smaller, actionable steps to plan my approach.

 ### 2. Setting up the Development Environment
 - Installed Node.js and npm (Node Package Manager)